 We invite all children 4th-8th grade to be acolytes.
 Acolytes are actively engaged in the worship of the church, assisting in the Lord's Supper.
 If you are interested in learning more, please talk to Fr.
 Ethan.

 Baptism is the entry point into the family of God, for either adult converts or children of committed Christian families.
 Here at Immanuel, we baptize infants as a sign of God's grace and work in their lives and the lives of their family.
 After infant baptism, parents disciple their children, remain actively involved in church and when they are around 14, bring their children through confirmation.

-Baptism is offered three times a year in the fall, winter and Easter.
-Before each baptism, we offer a required four-week baptism course on baptism for all who are interested in being baptized or having their children baptized.
+Baptism is offered two or three times a year.
+Before each baptism, we offer a required four-week baptism course on baptism for all who are desire baptism for themselves or their children.
 Please contact Fr.
 Ethan to ask about the next baptism class.

 In confirmation, we reinforce what parents have been teaching their children by learning about the Apostle's Creed, the Lord's Prayer and the Ten Commandments.
 After confirmation class, confirmands receive a blessing and prayer from the Bishop to strengthen them in their life and ministry.
 Confirmation is not an end goal, but a reaffirmation of baptismal vows.